About Viking Yachts

-SI Yachts is one of the oldest Viking Yachts dealers and has been representing the legendary brand for over 3 years.
+SI Yachts is one of the oldest Viking dealers and has been representing the legendary brand for over 3 years.
 Our team of Viking specialists have been trained at the factory, fish Viking’s recreationally, and have helped many clients over the years find the perfect new Viking, used Viking Yacht for sale, or walk their client through the new Viking build process.
 SI Yachts continually stocks new Viking models in our inventory.
-SI Yachts territory for Viking includes New York, northern New Jersey, and Southern Connecticut.
+SI Yachts territory for the brand includes New York, northern New Jersey, and Southern Connecticut.

 Our proximity to the Viking Yachts factory means that we can offer unparalleled service when it comes to new Viking constructions.
 Your SI Yachts Viking sales professional will make frequent trips to the factory to give you peace of mind as your yacht is getting built.
 Additionally, our Staten Island Marina and Service Facility can do all warranty work, repairs, and routine maintenance needed throughout the life of your Viking ownership.

 Our financial stability as a company also gives us the opportunity to be able to take your boat or yacht in trade towards the purchase of a new Viking.
 This makes it easy on our clients who want a new model, but don’t want to wait for their boat to sell on the brokerage market.
 Should you want to sell your current boat or yacht and not trade it in, SI Yachts offers one of the top marketing programs in the industry to sell your vessel quickly and efficiently.
 At SI Yachts, we have many resources available to help you with your new Viking purchase.